yannickjemmely/Mida/README.md

 ## Introduction
 Mida is an open-source and cross-platform trading engine developed by Reiryoku Technologies and its contributors.
-The engine can be used for trading financial assets such as crypto, forex, stocks or commodities in global financial markets.
 The engine is designed from the ground up to provide a solid, versatile and platform-neutral environment for creating algorithmic trading systems, indicators, market analysis tools or just trading applications depending on use cases.